deploymentking/efk/README.md

 - Kibana @ [http://localhost:8080](http://localhost:8080)

-When accessing via the NGINX container you do not need to supply the username and password credentials as it uses the `htpasswd.users` file which contains the default username and password of `elastic` and `changeme`.
+When accessing via the NGINX container you do not need to supply the username and password credentials as it uses the `htpasswd.users` file which contains the default username and password of `kibana` and `kibana`.
 If you wish to use different credentials then replace the text in the file using the following command `htpasswd -b ./nginx/config/htpasswd.users newuser newpassword`